Lee-W/main-blog/content/pages/about-me.md

 ---
 title: About Me
 date: 2017-02-03 13:06
-modified: 2021-09-04 18:00
+modified: 2022-08-28 16:22
 slug: about-me
 ---

-<a href="{static}/static/resume.pdf">Resume</a>

 [TOC]

 ## Skill

-* **Advance**: Python, Docker, Git, Linux, Data Engineering, Web Backend Development
-* **Intermediate**: AWS, Project Management, Data Analysis
+* **Programming Language**: Python
+* **Data Engineering**: Snowflake, Redis, MySQL, PostgreSQL, Redshift
+* **MLOps**: Apache Airflow, DVC, dbt, Great Expectations
+* **Backend Development**: flask, Django, FastAPI
+* **DevOps tools and others**: Docker, Kubernetes, Jenkins, GitHub Actions, Git, AWS Services

 ## Work Experience
 **[Apr 2017 - Present] Machine Leraning Engineer, [Rakuten USA](https://www.rakuten.com/)**

-* Improved software engineering culture through building project templates that reduce project initializing time and automatically checks errors before code review
-* Developed backend API for machine learning services
+* Productionize machine learning projects
-* Built data pipelines through [Apache Airflow](https://airflow.apache.org/) for processing data larger than 10G and generating models
+    * Implemented an SQS service and gRPC services for grouping emails with similar structures and extracting user-sensitive data to increase the amount of training data without violating customer privacy regulations.
-* Designed and developed data labeling backend which automates the interaction between crowdsourcing workers and experts to generate high quality labeled data
+  *  Designed and Implemented a two-stage labeling system that automatically communicates between Amazon Mechanical Turk and in-house experts to generate high-quality labeled data and enhance merchandise taxonomy to increase customer conversion rate.
-* Migrate CI/CD pipelines from [Jenkins](https://jenkins.io/) to [GitHub Actions](https://github.com/actions)
+  * Migrated and automated the deployment process of AWS Lambda procedures that process customer lifetime value, reducing the effort of maintenance and deployment.
+* Build and maintain data pipelines on [Apache Airflow](https://airflow.apache.org/)
+    * Implemented a pipeline that processes data larger than 10 GB to infer personalized preferences to help increase customer satisfaction.
+    * Migrated legacy 1.x Airflow server on AWS EC2 to 2.0.2 Airflow on AWS MWAA, saving developers' effort on dealing with legacy dependencies issues, and created a development airflow environment for doing experiments without affecting the production pipeline.
+    * Refactored data writing mechanism and reduced the data write time and AWS S3 cost.
+    * Built alerts and dashboards to monitor pipelines metrics to minimize the effort of troubleshooting using DataDog, Prometheus, and Kibana.
+* Standardize and maintain software engineering practices
+    * Created and maintain the project templates, with automatic code quality check, testing, containerization, project versioning, releasing, and deployment, and a standard workflow for existing projects to update tools, which reduced project creation time, the communication overhead during code review and provided an easy way for developers to introduce new standards.
+    * Implemented a life-cycle configuration management tool and a workflow for creating Amazon Sagemaker notebook instances which saves data scientists' time on handling engineering problems.
+    * Improved container build time and reduced execution time by 70\% for Jenkins CI/CD pipelines.
+    * Maintain core package that's used among most existing projects
+* Optimized SQL in a data pipeline and reduced the execution time from infeasible to within half a day.
-* Cooperate with overseas teams in San Mateo and Ukraine
+* Cooperate with overseas teams in US, Ukraine, and India

 **[Jan 2019 - March 2019] Project Manager, [DLT Lab](https://dlt.csie.ncku.edu.tw)**